ottomatica/node-virtualbox/README.md

 `--ovf` Set the box to import when creating vm.
 If this is omitted, the latest ubuntu-xenial image is downloaded and used.

 `--port` Set the local port used to forward ssh connections to vm.
+If this is omitted, then a freely available port between 2002 and 2999 is automatically assigned.

 `--sync` Set a shared folder.
 Format: `"<host_folder>;<guest_folder>"`.
 You can provide multiple of these options.